Welcome to the online home of the Community of Practice on Environment, Climate, Conflict, and Peace (ECCP).

 To harness the joint reach of all participants to mainstream ECCP into organizations, institutions, and policy processes.

 Today, the community continues to meet regularly online, and in-person around the world.
-You can read more about the community’s origin, function, and goals in this recent evaluation.
+A current strategic outline is available here.

 It should be noted that the ECCP is meant to serve as a container for shared action and facilitator of conversation.
 The ECCP does not take formal positions or jointly endorse policies.
 Information and views shared on this website and in ECCP communications should not be interpreted as a consensus and do not necessarily represent the views of all members.
 Instead, the ECCP is a space for individuals and institutions to come together, think, discuss, and act on critical issues.

-The ECCP is supported by an active Steering Committee.:
+The ECCP is supported by an active Steering Committee:

 Alison Harley, WWF